A Power of Attorney (POA) does not always need to be notarized, but it often should be. State laws vary:

 Each state has different rules and regulations regarding powers of attorney.
 Therefore, you may want to update any existing agreements if you move across state lines.
 However, just because a POA was drafted and executed in another state does not mean it is unenforceable.

 Even if your new state is not part of the UPOAA, having a notarized POA can be vital.
 Some states will enforce a notarized POA, but only in accordance with their laws and not those of the original state.
 In some cases, this will not affect you at all.
-But in others, it may invalidate the agreement entirely.
+However, in others, it may invalidate the agreement entirely.

 A well-tailored power of attorney can be created from the safety of your home.
 LawDistrict provides convenient and accessible tools for drafting, updating, and reviewing your POA.
 Protecting your future can be accomplished in just a few steps!